finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     String scope = "scope_example"; // String | The scope of the portfolio.
     String code = "code_example"; // String | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio.
     UpdatePortfolioRequest updatePortfolioRequest = new UpdatePortfolioRequest(); // UpdatePortfolioRequest | The updated portfolio definition.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to update the definition.
 Defaults to the current   LUSID system datetime if not specified. try {
-      Portfolio result = apiInstance.updatePortfolio(scope, code, updatePortfolioRequest, effectiveAt);
+      Portfolio result = apiInstance.updatePortfolio(scope, code, updatePortfolioRequest)
+            .effectiveAt(effectiveAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfoliosApi#updatePortfolio");